 - Article 10- continuance of rights of citizenship.

 - Article 11- Parliament to regulate the right of citizenship by law.

 - Article 12- Definition of the state

 - Article 13 Laws inconsistent with or in derogation of the fundamental rights.

-- Originally, constitution provided for 7 basic fundamental rights, now there is only six rights, one Right to property U/A 31 was deleted from the list of fundamental rights by 44th amendment act 1978.
+- Originally, the constitution provided for 7 basic fundamental rights, now there are only six rights, one Right to property U/A 31 was deleted from the list of fundamental rights by 44th amendment act 1978.
 It made a legal right U/A 300-A in Part XII of the constitution.